 - Review the transaction details, including the fees incurred, and confirm by clicking “Send Now”.
 The transaction will be seen as a ‘deposit' on Binance.

 Can You Transfer Crypto From Coinbase To Binance?

 Yes, individuals can transfer crypto from Coinbase to Binance.
 The process to withdraw funds from Coinbase is relatively straightforward and can be completed within a few minutes using the desktop or mobile wallet versions.
 Unlike traditional payment processors that charge substantial percentages in fees, transferring crypto from Coinbase to Binance does not incur exchange fees.

 Why You Should Transfer Crypto from Coinbase to Binance?

-Binance is a popular alternative to Coinbase for intermediate to advanced crypto investors and traders alike.
-Moreover, there is a superior range of features, products, and services that offers greater flexibility to trade, earn yield and manage assets than Coinbase.
-Here are a few reasons to transfer crypto-assets to Binance from Coinbase after the initial purchase.
+Binance is a popular alternative to Coinbase for intermediate-to-advanced crypto investors and traders alike.
+Moreover, there is a superior range of features, products, and services that offer greater flexibility to trade, earn yield and manage assets than Coinbase.
+Here are a few reasons to transfer cryptoassets to Binance from Coinbase after the initial purchase.

 - BNB tokens and fee discounts.
 Binance Coin (BNB) is the most valuable exchange token in the industry that also serves as a discount tool for earning an additional 25% OFF on trading fees paid on Binance.
 This means that traders can stake BNB tokens and reduce fees to 0.075% per order, as opposed to Coinbase’s 0.5% trading fee.
 BNB is also the official community token on the Binance Smart Chain that can be used to provide liquidity on the Binance Liquidity Swap.
 However, trading with BNB is only available on a few exchanges (including Binance).